 The food is great!
-In fact, Fisher was ranked No. 15 in America and No. 3 in New York state, just under The Culinary Institute of America and Cornell University by Niche.com in their 2018 Best College Food in America list.
+In fact, Fisher was ranked No. 10 in America and No. 1 in New York state by Niche.com in their 2019 Best College Food in America list.

 The main dining hall offers a wide variety of interactive dining platforms including the wokery, salad and fresh fruit bar, deli counter, grill, pasta bar, brick oven pizza, vegetarian section, and more.
 Several other retail outlets across campus offer coffee, smoothies, Grab & Go items, and more to suit your busy schedule.

 Fisher is a very safe campus.
 The Office of Safety and Security is responsible for campus safety and operates 24 hours a day, seven days a week.
 Security officers conduct regular foot, bicycle, and auto patrols of all campus buildings, grounds, and parking areas.